 Students consider the impact they can have on their communities, then learn about participatory citizenship and how to take civic action.

 - Unit Plan:

-- BE INFORMED (lasting up to two hours) Students select a community issue that they would like to learn more about and conduct the research to learn more about the topics pertaining to this issue.
-During this part, students will also formulate a plan as to how they could influence this issue.
+- In Be Informed, students consider the influence that they can have on their communities.
+Students select a community issue that they would like to explore and conduct research to learn more about it.
+They also formulate a plan as to how they could influence this issue.

-- SPEAK UP (lasting up to one hour) Students share their proposed resolutions with the class.
-The rest of the class develops questions during each presentation, in an effort to help the presenters positively refine their proposals.
+- In Speak Up, students share their proposed resolutions with the class.
+The rest of the class asks questions during each presentation to help the presenters positively refine their proposals.

 - Publicly state a perspective on an important community issue

 - Support their perspective thoughtfully, using information culled from several resources